-- 2.01 These rules and regulations apply to the operation, maintenance and inspection of all public school transportation vehicles (School Bus, Multifunction Bus, Motor Coach Bus and Small Vehicle as defined in 1 CCR 301-25-R-5.00) transporting students to and from school, from school to school, and/or to and from school related events in vehicles owned, leased or rented by the district or under agreement with the district. - 2.02 These rules are not intended to include: - 2.02(a) Private motor vehicles used exclusively to carry members of the owner's household; or - 2.02(b) Transportation arrangements not authorized by the district including but not limited to; sharing of actual gasoline expense or participation in a car pool; or - 2.02(c) The operations of vehicles in bona fide emergency situations consistent with policies of the local board of education; or
+- 2.01 These rules and regulations apply to the operation, maintenance and inspection of all public school transportation conducted by: - 2.01(a) A school district or charter school for routes (home to school, school to school, and school to home); - 2.01(b) A school district or charter school for activity trips (school related events); - 2.1 (c) A company or individual hiredby a district or charter school (service provider) for routes (home to school, school to school, and school to home).

-- 2.02(d) Student transportation under public transportation programs subject to the Code of Federal Regulations 49 CFR 390 to 399. - 2.03 These rules shall not preclude a school district or service provider from establishing a more rigid standard or policy when deemed necessary by the local board of education or service provider.
+- 2.2 These rules are not intended to include: - 2.02(a) Private motor vehicles used exclusively to carry members of the owner's household; or - 2.02(b) Transportation arrangements not authorized by the district including but not limited to sharing of actual gasoline expense or participation in a car pool; or - 2.02(c) The operations of vehicles in bona fide emergency situations consistent with policies of the local board of education; or - 2.02(d) Transportation conducted by a company or individual for activity trips (school related events), including service providers, parent volunteers, and coaches or teachers using a private motor vehicle; or - 2.02(e) Route transportation provided by a company or individual as part of their operation as a common carrier under the jurisdiction of the US Department of Transportation or Public Utilities Commission, including RTD, taxi cab services, Uber services, and Lyft services. - 2.3 These rules shall not preclude a school district or service provider from establishing a more rigid standard or policy when deemed necessary by the local board of education or service provider.